Rajavinte Makan: Development

 Thampi Kannanthanam and Dennis Joseph had earlier collaborated in the revenge drama, Aa Neram Alppa Dooram (1985).
 However, the film was a critical and commercial failure.
 Following this, Kannanthanam stopped receiving offers for direction from producers.
 This plunged him into financial crisis.
 Dennis Joseph had on the other hand established himself as one of the most sought after scriptwriters in the Malayalam film industry with the successes of Nirakkoottu and Shyama.

 The film was fully shot in 32 days, with 28 days of shooting taking place in Eranakulam.

 After talking with his friend, Joshiy, Kannanthanam decided to venture into production by directing his first production venture.
 On Joshiy's request Kannanthanam met Dennis Joseph in Madras (now known as Chennai) to brainstorm ideas for a new film.
-Joseph had suggested that they do a film set in a tribal background, similar to Madhumati (1958).
+Dennis had suggested that they do a film set in a tribal background, similar to Madhumati (1958).
 However, Kannanthanam wasn't keen on the idea as the theme had already been explored by J. Sasikumar, to whom he had served as assistant director, in Picnic (1975).
-Then, Joseph narrated the story of Rajavinte Makan to Kannanthanam.
-Since the story had its protagonist in an antihero role Joseph did not think the film could perform well at the box office.
-However, Kannanthanam liked the story and asked Joseph to prepare a script.
-The film's script took Joseph 5–6 days to complete.
+Then, Dennis narrated the story of Rajavinte Makan to Kannanthanam.
+Since the story had its protagonist in an antihero role Dennis did not think the film could perform well at the box office.
+However, Kannanthanam liked the story and asked Dennis Joseph to prepare a script.
+The film's script took Dennis 5–6 days to complete.